decorative

 EURO HIGH YIELD

-• The macro backdrop and strong fundamentals, including favorable net leverage, support the asset class.
+• The macro backdrop and strong fundamentals, including favorable net leverage, are supportive.

 • Breakeven yields remain attractive.

-• Risk appetite towards riskier assets in the region is likely to benefit from the ongoing ECB easing cycle.
+• Appetite for riskier assets in the region is likely to benefit from the ongoing ECB easing cycle.

 M F S C O N S I D E R A T I O N S

-• The asset class has shown strong resilience and remains attractive for the fixed income investor with high risk tolerance.
+• The asset class has shown resilience and remains attractive for the investor with high risk tolerance.

 • Security selection remains key, given the dispersion of fundamental stories at the security level.